krahets/hello-algo/en/docs/chapter_graph/graph.md

 <p align="center"> Figure 9-2 &nbsp; Directed and undirected graphs </p>

-Based on whether all vertices are connected, graphs can be divided into "connected graphs" and "disconnected graphs", as shown in Figure 9-3.
+Based on whether all vertices are connected, graphs can be divided into <u>connected graphs</u> and <u>disconnected graphs</u>, as shown in Figure 9-3.

 - For connected graphs, it is possible to reach any other vertex starting from a certain vertex.
 - For disconnected graphs, there is at least one vertex that cannot be reached from a certain starting vertex.